the plan for the future

 Trust in the future is the basis of the capitalist economy.
-This trust means that investors imagine that the future will be better so that their investments will turn out to be profitable, or at least not loss making.
+This means that investors imagine that the future will be better so that their investments will turn out to be profitable, or at least not loss making.
 Credit, or alternatively financial capital, is essential to make that happen.
 Credit is given because of this trust in an imagined future.
 Most of our money is credit so the value of our money depends on imagination.
 Some people argue that credit, banking, and central banking are a fraud, because they are based on a fantasy.
 One could also say that the capitalist economy demonstrates what the human imagination can bring about.

 In order to have trust in the future, investors must believe that their investments are safe.
 The rule of law, political stability, absence of graft, and economic stability are such elementary factors for the economy to function, that we often take them for granted.
 Political stability affects policy uncertainty, which is the risk that a government annuls earlier commitments.
 Policy uncertainty tends to impede economic growth.
 Government actions like confiscating or taxing assets can harm businesses and add to policy uncertainty.
 Inflation is a way of confiscating assets so government deficits are a cause of policy uncertainty.

 Interest rates are the lowest in stable countries with low inflation rates as stability and trust influence the risk premium associated with investments.
 The greater the perceived risk, the more the future is discounted, and the higher interest rates are likely to be, and the lower the living standard is likely to be.
-It is therefore not a coincidence that negative interest rates happen in Switzerland and Sweden, and not in Venezuela or Zimbabwe.
+It is therefore not a coincidence that negative interest rates happen in Switzerland and Sweden, and not in Argentina or Mozambique.
 It is also not a coincidence that interest rates in Europe are lower than in the United States as the Stability and Growth Pact puts a constraint on government deficits and debts.

 For most of history, returns on capital were higher than the economic growth rate.
 This cannot continue indefinitely unless a sufficiently large portion of the proceeds of capital is consumed.
 As the distribution of wealth in developed economies has become increasingly skewed in recent decades, this is not happening.
 Wealthy people invest a larger part of their income than people on average.
 Their inclination to save and invest was often what made them rich in the first place.
 In recent decades people in Asia started to save more and this added to the savings glut.
 Consequently, interest rates could only go down.